l7mp/stunner/README.md

    Greetings from STUNner!
    ```

-We have set the `turncat` loglevel to INFO so that we can learn that `turncat` has connected via
+We have set the `turncat` loglevel to INFO to learn that this time `turncat` has connected via the
-the TURN server `TCP://34.118.18.210:3478` this time.
-And that's it: STUNner automatically routes
+TURN server `TCP://34.118.18.210:3478`.
+And that's it: STUNner automatically routes the incoming
-the incoming TCP connection to the UDP greeter service, silently converting from TCP to UDP in the
+TCP connection to the UDP greeter service, silently converting from TCP to UDP in the background
-background and back again on return.
+and back again on return.

 ### Configuring WebRTC clients